-8.3.6.2.6.3 Requester authentication
+8.3.6.3.6.3 Requester authentication

-Procedure Description:
+Description of Function:

 As with every protocol that uses public-key cryptography, the association between the public keys used in the protocol and the identities with which they are associated shall be authenticated in a cryptographically secure manner.
 This requirement is needed to prevent a "man-in-the-middle" attack, in which an adversary can manipulate the data as it travels between the protocol participants and subvert the security of the protocol.